jasperhabicht/jsonparse/README.md

 This package including all files is subject to the LPPL 1.3c license.
 Copyright 2024 Jasper Habicht (mail(at)jasperhabicht.de).

-Jason, the JSON parseing horse: Copyright 2024 Hannah Klöber.
+Jason, the JSON parsing horse: Copyright 2024 Hannah Klöber.